 Addresses health status and quality of life for minority populations in the United States.

 Advises on issues related to family planning and population affairs.

-Promotes integrity in research programs of the Public Health Service, both intramural and extramural, and responds to allegations of research misconduct.
+Promotes integrity in research programs of the PHS, both intramural and extramural, and responds to allegations of research misconduct.

 Improves the health of American women by advancing a comprehensive women’s health agenda throughout HHS.

 President's Council on Sports, Fitness & Nutrition (PCSFN)

 Advises on issues related to sports, fitness, and nutrition in America.